discord/linked-roles-sample/README.md

 ![Glitch Remix](assets/glitch.png "Glitch Remix")

-#### Project structure
+#### Project Structure
 All of the files for the project are on the left-hand side.
 Here's a quick glimpse at the structure:

 ```
-├── assets      -> images used in this tutorial
+├── assets - Images used on the README file
 ├── src
-│   ├── config.js   -> Parsing of local configuration
+│   ├── config.js - Parsing of local configuration
-│   ├── discord.js  -> Discord specific auth & API wrapper
+│   ├── discord.js - Discord specific auth & API wrapper
-│   ├── register.js -> Tool to register the metadata schema
+│   ├── register.js - Tool to register the metadata schema
-│   ├── server.js   -> Main entry point for the application
+│   ├── server.js - Main entry point for the application
-│   ├── storage.js  -> Provider for storing OAuth2 tokens
+│   ├── storage.js - Provider for storing OAuth2 tokens
-├── .env -> your credentials and IDs
+├── .env - Your secrets, such as bot token
 ├── .gitignore
 ├── package.json
 └── README.md